-- SH1 Development Strategy for South Hampshire Urban Areas: there were no dwellings built in this policy area during the monitoring period - SH2 Strategic Housing Allocation West of Waterlooville): there were 109 net dwelling completions in this policy area, of which 65 were market rate and 44 were affordable housing. - SH3 (Strategic Housing Allocation North Whiteley): there were 324 net dwelling completions in this policy area and 188 of these dwellings were market rate and 136 were affordable housing. - SH4 (North Fareham Strategic Development Area (SDA): there were no dwelling completions in this policy area in the monitoring year.
+- SH1 Development Strategy for South Hampshire Urban Areas: there were 4 net dwelling completions in this policy area, all of which were market housing - SH2 Strategic Housing Allocation West of Waterlooville): there were 93 net dwelling completions in this policy area, 47 of these dwellings were market and 46 were affordable housing. - SH3 (Strategic Housing Allocation North Whiteley): there were 435 net dwelling completions in this policy area and 249 of these dwellings were market and 186 were affordable housing. - SH4 (North Fareham Strategic Development Area (SDA): there were no dwelling completions in this policy area in the monitoring year.
 This is an area designated as a settlement gap to protect its open character and this is achieved under policy CP18.